-Implementation Criteria Site Coverage Development site usage must be in accordance with the intent of the Precinct.
-Building Height Building height to be suited to the intent of the Precinct.
-Building Setbacks/ Envelope Buildings are to be setback from the front property Minimum building setback is 8m; maximum setback Development site usage must be in accordance with the intent of the Precinct.
-Building Height Building height to be suited to the intent of the Precinct.
-Building height to be suited to the intent of the Precinct.
-Building height of no more than 3 storeys or 12 met which ever is less, is an acceptable limit from the ground level road frontage Building Setbacks/ Envelope the intent of the Precinct.
-Building Height Building height to be suited to the intent of the Precinct.
-Building height of no more than 3 storeys or 12 met which ever is less, is an acceptable limit from the ground level road frontage Building Setbacks/ Envelope Building height to be suited to the intent of the Precinct.
-Building height of no more than 3 storeys or 12 met which ever is less, is an acceptable limit from the ground level road frontage Building Setbacks/ Envelope Precinct. which ever is less, is an acceptable limit from the ground level road frontage Building Setbacks/ Envelope Ruildings are to be setback from the front property Minimum building setback is 8m; maximum setback boundary in a consistent manner; so to not undermine the character of the streetscape Building Design High quality building design.
+Highlway Preclict Implementation Giteria Sile Coverage Acceptable Solutions Development site usage must be in accordance with the latent of the Precinct.
+The built sile coverage does not exceed 70% Bullding Height Building height to be suffed to the Intent of the Precinct.
+Building height of no more than 3 storeys or 12 metres, which ever is less, is an acceptable limit from the ground levet road frontage Bullding Setbacks/ Envelope Buildings are to be setback from the front property boundary in a consistent manner, so to not undermine the character of the streetscape Minimum building selbaak is 8m; maximum selbaak is 30m.
+Bullding Design High quality building design.
 Buildings to address the Warrego Highway.
-Maximu setback 30m.
+Maximum setback 30m.
 Refer to building design guidelines.
-Carparking On-site car parking must be designed so that the visual character of the street is not undermined and to ensure on-site parking areas do not become a dominant visual element on the site.
-Visitor carparking is to be located to the rear or side the building.
+Carparking On-site car parking must be designed so that the visual character of the sireet is not undermined and to ensure on-site parking areas do not become a dominant visual element on the site.
+Visitor carparking is to be located to the rear or side of the building.
 Service vehicle access will be from one side of the building.
-Staff and other large vehicle part to be located to the rear of the building.
-The number of on-site car parking should reflect the needs of the users so on street car parking is minimised Planting/Landscaping Refer to the 'Sitewide Guidelines' section of this document for details of planting to the front setback of buildings.
-Tree planting is provided to car parks at 1 tree per 5 carparking bays.
-Shrub planting to served front served areas.
-Endamia trace and understoray algoting to be planted within the service road landscape buffer or grassed areas.
-Understorey planting does not exceed 500 mm in height.
+Staff and other large vehicle parking to be located to the rear of the building.
+The number of on-site car parking should reflect the needs of the users so on street car parking is minimised Planting/Landscaping Refer to the 'Stewdee Quidelines' section of this document for details of planting to the front setback of buildings.
+Tree planting is provided to car parks at 1 tree per 5 carpanking bays.
+Shrub planting to series frost careas Endemic trees and understorey planting to be planted within the service road landscape buffer or grassed areas.
+Understorey planling does not exceed 500 mm in helght.
 Signage Signage is to be well designed and must meet the guidelines detailed in the 'Sitewide Guidelines' section of this document.
-Signage should reflect the materials and character or built form.
+Signage should reflect the materials and character of the built form.